 B. Implementing Asset Tracking Systems

-- Use asset management software for real-time tracking.
+- Adopt digital asset management (DAM) or enterprise resource planning (ERP) software for real-time tracking.

 C. Regular Maintenance and Upkeep

-- Allocate budgets for maintenance to extend asset lifespan.
+- Allocate specific budgets for maintenance to extend the lifespan of high-value assets.

 D. Optimizing Asset Utilization